top of page

 South Metropolitan Health Service (SMHS - RGS3930), the Western Australian Department of Health (WA DoH - RGS3930) and Curtin University (HRE2020-0378) Human Research Ethics Committees have all approved the research study.

-Curtin University is responsible for the research project which it is conducting independently of any hospitals and the Government of Western Australia.
+Curtin University is responsible for the research project which it is conducted independently of any hospitals and the Government of Western Australia.

 What happens next and who can I contact about the research?